What Is Upcycled Clothing?

 That's why upcycling is considered one of the most environmentally-friendly ways to preserve our clothes.

-There has never been a greater need for the reuse and repurpose of old clothing.
+There has never been a greater need for repurposing old clothing.
 With the mass amount of fabric being produced around the world (17 million tons to be exact), there’s more than enough to make it.
-By upcycling old clothes or buying from brands that specialize in them, you can help reduce global textile waste and, most importantly, save the planet.
+By upcycling old clothes or buying from brands that specialize in them, you can help reduce global textile waste and, most importantly, help save the planet.

 Upcycling vs. Recycling

-Explaining the difference between upcycling vs. recycling can be tricky.
-Here’s how we distinguish the two:
+Distinguishing the difference between upcycling vs. recycling can be tricky, but it's essential:

 The definition of upcycling is to take discarded objects or materials and repurpose them into products of higher quality or value.
-Simply put, this process doesn’t require the object or material to be converted into a textile at a recycling center.
-Upcycling can be achieved at home by taking old scarves and sewing them together to make a satchel.
-Or, transforming an old sweater into a two-piece set as we did here:
+Simply put, this process doesn’t require the object or material to undergo a chemical transformation.
+Upcycling can be achieved at home by taking old scarves and sewing them together to make a bag or transforming an old pair of jeans into a corset:

 Both recycled and upcycled clothing are great for the environment.
-The major advantage of upcycling old clothes is that it's much easier to DIY and doesn't require as many resources compared to recycling.
+The major advantage of upcycling old clothes is that it's much easier to DIY and doesn't require as many resources compared to recycling, making it more accessible and efficient.

 Because of this, recycling centers spend hours separating clothing by hand to identify fabrics that can be transformed into new textiles — which ends up being less than 1%.
 The other 99% of our old clothing can't be recycled and gets shredded instead.

-Upcycling is an easier, more efficient way to give your old clothing new life.
-Instead of taking it to a recycling center (and then buying more clothes to fill the empty space in your closet), you can hold on to the clothes you already have and upcycle them into new outfits.
-All you need is some scissors, a sewing machine, and a little bit of creativity.
+Upcycling is an easier, more efficient way to give your old clothes a new life.
+Instead of dropping them all off at a thrift store (and then buying more clothes to fill the space in your closet), we recommend holding on to some of the clothes you already have and upcycling them into new outfits.
+All you need are some tools and a little bit of creativity.

 How to Make Upcycled Clothing